The Plaster of Thought-Walls (Translated)

 Birth, death, marriage and Bangladesh’s victory—these four are in God’s hands.

-Friends, what are your observations?
+Friends, your observations?

 6 March 2014